Blogs › Sole Trader Vs Self-Employed

 Using an accountant

-Some sole traders and self-employed business people choose to hire the services of a professional accountant to ensure their accounts are in order.
+Some sole traders and self-employed business people choose to hire the services of a professional accountant to ensure their accounts and tax returns are in order.

 According to research by SAGE, SMEs in the UK spend an average of 120 hours per year on administration tasks - this is time that could be better spent elsewhere!
 The report concludes that this time could otherwise be used to analyse performance, prepare new strategies and grow the business.